 DANGER!
-Hazardous voltage inside the electric boxes and at the motor can cause shock, burns, or death.
+Hazardous voltage inside the electric disconnect box, starter box, and at the motor can cause shock, burns, or death.
 Disconnect and lock out power supply before servicing!
 Keep all electrical component covers closed and securely fastened during sawmill operation.